kubernetes/community/contributors/design-proposals/propagation.md

 * We will take 'Add an option in HostPathVolumeSource API'
   * With an alpha feature gate in 1.8.
-  * Only privileged containers can use `rshared` mount propagation.
+  * Only privileged containers can use `shared` mount propagation.
-    * When non-privileged container uses `rshared` HostPath, it silently downgrades it to `rslave`.
+    * When non-privileged container uses `shared` HostPath, it silently downgrades it to `slave`.
 * Kubelet will make sure that at least `/var/lib/kubelet` can be share-able into containers and it will refuse to start if it's unsuccessful
   * kubernetes/kubernetes#45724